ThePrimeagen/fem-git/lessons/01-intro/A-intro.md

 <br>
 <br>

 * squash: to take several commits and turn it into one commit
   - technically a squash would be taking N commits and turning it into N - 1 to 1 commit.  but typically its N commits to 1 commit

 <br>
 <br>

 * work tree, working tree, main working tree:  This is your git repo.
 This is the set of files that represent your project.
 Your working tree is setup by `git init` or `git clone`.

 <br>
 <br>

-* untracked, staged, and tracked:
+* untracked, staged, and tracked: (use excalidraw)
 1. untracked files.  this means files that are not staged for the first time (indexed) or already committed / tracked by the repo.
 These files are the easiest to accidentally lose work on since git does not have any information